scalar-labs/scalardb/docs/backup-restore.md

 </div>
 <div id="YugabyteDB_Managed2" class="tabcontent" markdown="1">

-Clusters are backed up automatically based on the backup policy, and these backups are retained for a specific duration.
-You can also perform on-demand backups.
-For details on performing backups, see [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).

 You can perform on-demand backups or scheduled backups during a paused duration.
 For details on performing backups, see [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).
 </div>
 </div>